 Your ears may feel plugged as the pressure is raised, like when you're in an airplane or the mountains.
 Simple swallowing or chewing gum will "pop" the ears back to normal hearing levels.

 Your blood carries the extra oxygen throughout the body, infusing the injured tissues that need more oxygen so they can begin healing.
 When a session is complete, you may feel lightheaded.
 Mild side effects include claustrophobia, fatigue, and headaches.

-Several sessions may be needed, so check beforehand to see whether your insurance company or Medicare covers the cost.
+Several sessions may be needed, so check beforehand to see whether your insurance company, Medicaid, or Medicare covers the cost.